 Can you make a claim for Carpal Tunnel Injury at work?

-Carpal tunnel syndrome is characterized by the condition that occurs when pressure is experienced upon the median nerve.
+Carpal Tunnel Syndrome is a condition that occurs when pressure is experienced upon the median nerve.
 The median nerve extends from the forearm to the palm of the hand.
 It controls the movement of the first three fingers and the thumb.
 The nerve tunnel shrinks due to pressure which results in irritation.
 This condition is painful and it worsens with time.
-Sometimes, the feeling of numbness or tingling in hands and fingers can be the initial symptoms of carpal tunnel syndrome.
+Sometimes, the feeling of numbness or tingling in hands and fingers can be the initial symptoms of Carpal Tunnel Syndrome.

 Some common symptoms of this syndrome comprise intense pain, tingling, feeling of numbness or sensations of burning or itchiness.
 Those who suffer from the syndrome face difficulty while grasping or holding tools such as a mouse, hammer or other such equipment.
-Some jobs that can lead to carpal tunnel syndrome include:
+Some jobs that can lead to cCarpal Tunnel Syndrome include:

 - Typing or data entry jobs